Buttery Sugar Cookies

 - 1 teaspoon vanilla

-To make the cookies: Preheat oven to 350 degrees.
-Roll out dough until desired thickness.
-Since the dough is soft I find it easiest to roll between two sheets of parchment paper.
-Then you don't have to use flour if any which can dry out your cookies.
+- To make the cookies: Preheat oven to 350 degrees.
+Roll out dough on a floured surface until desired thickness.
+The dough will be wet so use enough flour to make it workable.
 I roll mine to about 3/8 inch because I like them thick.